 Unfortunately the WHO seem clueless as to the amount of Iodine that we actually need in the body… not just the amount needed to prevent cretinism or a Goitre the size of a melon.
 Dig deeper my friends, dig deeper… your glandular tissue, brain, skin, immune system… all of you needs to be saturated by this wondrous substance.
 This delightful substance is an astonishing antibiotic to boot, even killing MRSA!
 So why keep it a secret?
 That’s why I’m writing this – I think it’s worth spreading the word.

 This beautiful and essential element, I believe, may hold an important key to PREVENTATIVE action in the fight against autism and developmental delays, if used before, during and after pregnancy.
 Until the stranglehold of Big Pharma can be loosened to allow a progressive government to do some actual research examining vaccinated / non-vaccinated groups of children, we are left to try and figure a way of minimising the risk of vaccine damage… and I think this might be A BIG ONE.
-I would advise all pregnant and breast-feeding mothers to make very sure they are Iodine Sufficient – I would say supplementing before pregnancy, during pregnancy and thereafter during breastfeeding would be good not only for baby, but for mum too.
-How commonly in my practice do I see children where the mother complained of extreme fatigue and other hypothyroid issues during pregnancy and after the birth…. perhaps all avoidable with a small bottle of Nascent Iodine.
+I would advise all pregnant and breast-feeding mothers to make very sure they are Iodine Sufficient – I would say increasing iodine-rich food before pregnancy, during pregnancy and thereafter during breastfeeding would be good not only for baby, but for mum too.
+How commonly in my practice do I see children where the mother complained of extreme fatigue and other hypothyroid issues during pregnancy and after the birth…. perhaps all avoidable with an increase of kelp in the diet.